tashian/waves/README.md

 ## Features I'd like to see

+### Download button

+A button to download a WAV of the current interpolation.

 ### AD envelope
 An AD envelope for amplitude.
 The AD envelope should be triggerable by a button click in the UI, or by pressing the spacebar.